tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code.md

 ### Flexibility and control

 Docs-as-code tools give you incredible flexibility and control to adjust to your particular environment or company's infrastructure.
 For example, suppose the localized version of your website requires you to output the content with a particular URL pattern, or you want to deliver the content with a certain layout in different environments, or you want to include custom metadata to process your files in a particular way with your company's authentication or whitelisting mechanisms.
 With docs-as-code tools, the files are open and can be customized to incorporate the logic you want.
-This can be especially important if you're integrating your docs into a website rather than generating a standalone output.
+This can be especially important if you're integrating your docs into a website rather than generating a standalone output (see [Pattern 2: A single seamless website](pubapis_design_patterns.html#website_platform)).

 The docs-as-code tools are as flexible and robust as your coding skills allow.
-At a base level, almost all docs-as-code tools use HTML, CSS, and JavaScript, so if you are a master with these web technologies, there's almost nothing you can't do.
+At a base level, almost all docs-as-code tools use HTML, CSS, and JavaScript.
+So if you are a master with these web technologies, there's almost nothing you can't do.

 Further, many static site generators allow you to use scripting logic such as Liquid that simplifies JavaScript and makes it easier to perform complex operations (like iterating through files and inserting certain fields into templates).
 The scripting logic gives you the ability to handle complex scenarios.
 You can use variables, re-use content, abstract away complex code through templates, and more.